sajacy/google-sheets-what-if-analysis/README.md

 ### Usage

-After installing the add-on, you should have a menu item **What-If Analysis > Data Table > Create**.
+After installing the add-on, you should have a menu item **What-If Analysis > Create Data Table**.

 This will try to create a data table from the currently-selected cell range.